tsalb/lwc-utils/README.md

 }
 ```

-As of early Summer 20, `Lightning Message Service` requires rendering on the DOM to be connected.

-Because of this limitation, this component is designed to be placed once on the utility bar (rendered, but hidden label) OR per flexipage.

 This component is very simple which just listens and delegates to `DialogService`.

+It can easily be extended to include other Aura only APIs, such as `lightning:workspaceAPI`.

 ```html
 <aura:component implements="lightning:utilityItem">